ProtoConsent

 What data the extension handles

-ProtoConsent stores your per-site purpose preferences (profile and purpose toggles) and your domain whitelist in your browser's local extension storage (chrome.storage.local).
+ProtoConsent stores your per-site purpose preferences (profile, purpose toggles, and operating mode) and your domain whitelist in your browser's local extension storage (chrome.storage.local).
 This data never leaves your device.

 The extension does not: